 - Minimum Redemption Requirements: AAA Member Rewards points are worth $0.01 apiece when redeemed for cash or cash-back equivalents, including a statement credit, bank-account deposit, check, gift card or AAA voucher.
 You need at least 5,000 points to redeem for cash and AAA vouchers, which means you unfortunately can’t cash in until you have at least $50 in points saved up.
 Your other option is to redeem for airfare, and you only need a minimum of 2,500 points for that.

 Other Things To Consider

 AAA Membership Not Required: Although this card’s application includes a field for your AAA membership number, filling it in is optional.
-You don’t actually have to be a AAA member to apply for this card, which is a good thing considering that many nonmembers would love to earn 3% back on travel and 2% on gas, groceries and drug-store buys.
+You don’t actually have to be a AAA member to apply for this card, which is a good thing considering that many nonmembers would love to earn 3% back on travel and 2% on gas, groceries, wholesale clubs and drug-store buys.

 But with that being said, most people are unlikely to gravitate to AAA-branded plastic unless they at least have an interest in joining, and this card really shines in the hands of a AAA member.
 So if you’re wondering about the cost of membership, you can join AAA for as little as $52 per year.

 25% To 75% Bonus For Preferred Rewards Members: If you have at least $20,000 in total balances in a Bank of America bank account and/or Merrill Lynch investment account, you will qualify for Bank of America’s Preferred Rewards program and your credit-card rewards will become more valuable.
 Here are the details: